denten-books/plain-text/1-metaphor.md

 that we have been discussing so far go under the name of *structural metaphors*.
 "Structural metaphors allow us to do much more than just orient concepts," Lakoff and Johnson wrote [@lakoff_metaphors_1980, 61].
-Grounded in "systematic correlations within our experience," they transfer organizing principles from one domain to another.
-Thus to say something like "time is money" is not just to compare time an money visually or ontologically, but to suggest that something in the arrangement of the financial system resembles something in the arrangement of the temporal system [@lakoff_metaphors_1980, 65-8].
-It is a structural similarity.
+Grounded in "systematic correlations within our experience," structural metaphors transfer organizing principles from one domain to another.
+Thus to say something like "time is money" is to suggest that something in the arrangement of the financial system correlates systematically to something in the arrangement of the temporal system [@lakoff_metaphors_1980, 65-8].
+It is a structural and not just a semantic similarity.
 If metaphors work by transferring qualities, structure is the quality being transferred in all of the above cases.
 Structural metaphors organize one thing in the shape of another.
+They are for this reason key to understanding the transference that takes place in the interface between human and machine.

 On an abstract level, structural substitution defines computation in general.
-Recall for a moment Turing's seminal definition of the universal computing machine, covered also in greater detail in the next chapter.[^ln1-turing] What he calls a "computing machine" involves a finite number of configurations of "tape" and "symbol."
-The machine attains a universal quality when configurations of tape and symbol can substitute for all other forms of symbolic manipulation.
-In this way a universal computer can emulate a calculator, but also typewriter, a book, and a fairy tale world.
-Turing's universal computing machine is a type of a structural metaphor by definition.
-It has the ability to represent all other symbolic machine states, symbolically.
-Being a universal symbolic manipulator, the Turing machine is able to extend all metaphors.
+The computer can be imagined as a universal metaphor machine, capable of simulating anything that can be represented symbolically.
 That is not to say that it can *do* anything.
 For example, one cannot use a computational device to hammer nails.
-But a computer can be used to create the verisimilitude of hammering nails in the virtual realm.
+A computer can be used to create the verisimilitude of hammering nails in the virtual realm.

 The language of computation reveals its reliance on metaphor in practice.
 Consider the following passage from a patent filed by Xerox in 1991.
 It